 By Zoe Kim What does a durian look like?
 What do they smell like?
 People ask these questions when I go back to the United States as I regale them the stories of different tropical fruits I eat in Singapore.
 One of the ones they are most intrigued by is durian.
 Most Singaporeans love durian, […]Read more "What does Durian taste like?"

-By Phoebe Lim Psychology, the young science, a largely controversial topic within the Christian community.
-Should we even bother discussing the science of human thinking and behaviour when we recognise every wrong and vile part of ourselves comes from sin and every righteous part of us comes from God?
-Why, pray tell, would this young […]Read more "Five perspectives of psychology and the Biblical worldview"
+By Phoebe Lim The views expressed reflect the opinions of the contributor and are not necessarily those of THG.
+Psychology, the young science, a largely controversial topic within the Christian community.
+Should we even bother discussing the science of human thinking and behaviour when we recognise every wrong and vile part of ourselves comes from […]Read more "Five perspectives of psychology and the Biblical worldview"

 By Micah Ford It was around this time last year that my dad, a high school teacher at QSI International School of Astana, realized the poor health condition of his mom in the small town of Angelica where she lived with her husband, a pastor.
 The thought of moving after 12 years overseas to help […]Read more "My family’s transition from Astana, Kazakhstan, to western New York"

-By Tiffany Chen Recently, Kiron Skinner, the director of policy planning at the State Department, categorized the dispute between China and the U.S. as a “clash of civilizations,” reviving the famous argument by Samuel.
-P. Huntington and hinting at the inevitability of the conflict.
-According to Skinner, the fight between these two great powers is […]Read more "There are No Clashes of Civilizations between China and the US"
+By Tiffany Chen The views expressed reflect the opinions of the contributor and are not necessarily those of THG.
+Recently, Kiron Skinner, the director of policy planning at the State Department, categorized the dispute between China and the U.S. as a “clash of civilizations,” reviving the famous argument by Samuel.
+P. Huntington and hinting at […]Read more "There are No Clashes of Civilizations between China and the US"

 By studybug Many of us face problems in life.
 Sometimes we may face it when attempting to make more friends, write a story, finish homework, deal with responsibilities, or like me, write an interesting article.
 They might be stress, frustration, procrastination, or a sudden inability to control our emotions.
 These problems tend to be caused […]Read more "Life and Mental Blocks"